 - Condition at Hatching

-- Helpless, eyes closed, covered in white down.
+- Helpless, eyes closed, covered with white down.

 Long-eared Owls apparently do no nest-building themselves.
 Instead, they usually appropriate stick nests built in trees by other bird species—commonly Black-billed Magpies, American Crows, Common Ravens, and various hawks.
 Nest cups average about 2.5 inches deep and 8.5 inches in diameter.

 Long-eared Owls typically use stick nests abandoned by other bird species.
 Less often, they raise their young in cavities in trees or cliffs, in abandoned squirrel nests, or on the ground.
 Long-eared Owls in Oregon nest have made nests of dwarf mistletoe “brooms”—dense branch profusions that form in response to the mistletoe infection.
 In Arizona, these owls sometimes nest in crooks of saguaro cactus.